Skip to Content

 Park Information

-Monte Rio Redwoods Regional Park and Open Space Preserve is near the West County communities Monte Rio, Camp Meeker, Tyrone and Occidental.
-With several miles of trails winding through redwood and Douglas fir forests, the 2,030-acre park is a destination for hiking, mountain biking and picnicking.
+Monte Rio Redwoods Regional Park and Open Space Preserve is a 2,030 park near the West County communities of Monte Rio, Camp Meeker, Tyrone and Occidental.
+Open for interim public access while a master plan is being developed, the park offers miles of trails winding through redwood and Douglas fir forests and is a destination for hiking, mountain biking and picnicking.

-The park currently has a portable restroom, and no drinking fountain.
-The nearest public restroom is at Creekside Park in Monte Rio.
+The park currently has a portable restroom at the Main Street trailhead, and no drinking fountain.

 Monte Rio Redwoods Expansion